 Protective gear is a key element of injury prevention in sport.
-However, even the best gear is ineffective when fit is improper.
+However, even the best gear is ineffective when the fit is improper.
 It is essential to understand and follow proper fit guidelines for all styles of equipment.
-Equipment should be utilized in the way that it was designed to gain the full protective effects.
+Equipment should be utilized in the way that it was designed, with no modifications, to gain the full protective effects.

 Shoulder and Chest Pads

 - Many sports require the use of some type of shoulder padding.
 Pads typically consist of a foam inner layer fastened to a hard plastic outer shell.
 This is then secured to the body by a system of straps and clips.
-In sports such as rugby, shoulder and chest protection is provided by high density foam padding without hard shells.
+In sports such as rugby, shoulder and chest protection can be provided by high density foam padding without outer hard shells.

 - Fitting a football shoulder girdle should include the following elements: